-In Japan, visitors can enjoy the natural beauty of the four seasons.
-Of the four seasons, autumn has especially nice weather and is a season when one can taste many delicious foods, making it a great time for sightseeing.
+One of the best aspects of travel in Japan is enjoying the natural beauty of the four seasons.
+Autumn is known for its especially nice weather, and is a season when one can taste many delicious foods, making it a great time for sightseeing.

 The greatest appeal is the red and yellow autumn leaves of the broadleaf trees.
 Today we'll be explaining a Japanese custom called "momijigari", which literally means "autumn leaf hunting".
 The word refers to the occasion when people walk around to admire the beautiful autumn leaves.

 The "gari (kari)" of "momijigari" means "hunting".
-Why do we call the act of admiring the autumn leaves "hunting"?
+Why does Japan call the act of admiring the autumn leaves "hunting"?